dlemel8/tunneler/examples/README.md

 terraform apply
 ```

-Server machine is configured and the example server is deployed using Ansible.
-You need to pass the example you want as
+Server machine is configured and the example application is deployed using Ansible.
+You need to pass the example you
-an extra variable so Ansible will select the correct Docker compose files:
+want as an extra variable so Ansible will select the correct Docker compose files:
 ```sh
 ansible-playbook -i ansible_inventory \
   --key-file <your SSH private key file path> \